1. What is a bursary?

 7. What is the value of a bursary?

-8. If my application is successful, how do I get the money?
+8. If my application is successful, how do I receive the funding?

 When you receive a bursary, you have the option to tell us if you would like the funds applied directly to your student account or if you would like a cheque prepared for you.
 If you have an outstanding balance, or if the bursary criteria require it, the funds may be applied to your student account regardless of what you indicate on your application.
 If you receive a bursary and have questions about how the funds will come to you, please contact the Financial Aid Office.